xpepper/tracco/README.md

-trello_to_google_docs
+trello to google_docs
 =====================

-tools to sync Trello boards with Google Spreadsheets and viceversa
+Some tools to play with Trello boards and sync them from and to Google Spreadsheets

+    cp config.template.yaml config.yml